devbuilt888/gabe-vito-chatapp1/README.md

-# Trading Healthy webapp - JS
+# Trading Healthy webapp - JS 📈💪

-The world of trading options is very dificult to traverse as a beginner,
+The world of trading options is very difficult to traverse as a beginner,

 So why not use OpenAI to get general advice on how to improve yourself as a better trader, and also chat with the personal development bot, to stay healthy and maximize your productivity while trading.